• Skip to primary navigation

 brown meatballs with rice and sprinkled with parsley

-You can't go wrong with this meatballs and rice recipe!
-It is everything that a nice, reliable, family recipe should be.
-It only needs a few simple ingredients, it is easy and quick to make and the comfort or coziness factor is huge.
+You can't go wrong with this baked meatballs and rice recipe!
+It is everything that a nice, reliable family recipe should be.
+It only needs a few simple ingredients, is easy and quick to make, and has a huge comfort or coziness factor.

 And your kids will love every bite of it.
-Totally children food, if you ask me.
-Just meatballs and rice, with the veggies or salad on the side, so that nothing gets in the way. 🙂
+Totally children's food, if you ask me.
+Just meatballs and rice, with veggies or salad on the side, so that nothing gets in the way. ๐Ÿ™‚

 And if you would like more kid-friendly casseroles, try this Ham and Cheese Pasta Bake or this Bolognese Pasta Bake.